comprobo25/comprobo25.github.io/index.md

 ## Conclusion and Learning More
 CompRobo serves as a fun, hands-on introduction to key ideas in robotics algorithms and toolsets.
 Despite the fact that the course is successful at Olin, we realize that everyone's institutional context is different.
-To connect with folks at Olin College to learn more about this module or determine how you might build off of this at your own institution, e-mail <a href="mailto:Collaboratory@olin.edu">Collaboratory@olin.edu</a> to start the conversation.
+To connect with folks at Olin College to learn more about this module or determine how you might build off of this at your own institution, e-mail <a href="mailto:oepp@olin.edu">Olin's External Programs and Partnerships</a> to start the conversation.